-What are the benefits of enclosing the passageway?
+What is the timeline of the project?

 Like the art inside the buildings, outdoor sculptures are rotated regularly.
 Outdoor sculptures will be displayed in the new East and West Plazas, as well other locations around the buildings.